RODA/DialogCreator/USER_MANUAL.md

 trigger(variablesContainer, "change");
 ```

-- Add or remove rows in a Container (not supported for Select):
+- Add or remove items in a Container:

 ```javascript
 addValue(variablesContainer, "Sepal.Length");